 [ ⇒ more information about the 🐑🍏 Parc de Sculptures here ]

-There are some fantastic temporary exhibitions organised here (every 6 months the main exhibition is changed, and past exhibtions have included: Klee, Goya, Rodin, Giacometti, Moore, Modigliani, Claudel, Chagall, Braque, Dégas, Manet, Dufy, Miró, Gauguin, Bonnard, Van Gogh, Picasso, Morisot . . . ).
+There are some fantastic and ambitious 🖼 temporary exhibitions organised here and every 6 months the main exhibition is changed.
+Past exhibtions have included: Cézanne, Klee, Goya, Rodin, Giacometti, Moore, Modigliani, Claudel, Chagall, Braque, Dégas, Manet, Dufy, Miró, Gauguin, Bonnard, Van Gogh, Picasso, Morisot . . . ).

 Visiting La Fondation Pierre Gianadda with small children

 Having already visited this fabulous museum in my life pre-children, I was keen to introduce our eldest to it when he was 18 months old . . . despite not being a museum geared towards small children specifically, there is still a great deal to keep little minds occupied, and so the visit was a success.